Tonopah Test Range Airport: F-117A Nighthawk program

 The F-117 project was highly classified and Tonopah Test Range became a black project facility.
+As such, the area around Tonopah was closely monitored and security was stringent.
+If a truck was seen in the hills around the base it would be investigated, as were airplanes flying near the base's restricted airspace.
+Air Force members were prohibited from driving into the town of Tonopah without special permission.
+Personnel crossing into the double-fence area housing the hangars and flightline were required to pass through a security control point.
+The control point used an Identimat hand geometry scanner provided by Wackenhut, the company that provided perimeter security on the TTR.
+The F-117 operations building was a windowless vault.
+Within the building was another vault room where the flight manuals were stored.
+When in use, the manuals had to be in the pilot's physical possession.

 Nearly all Air Force personnel and their families lived in the city of Las Vegas.
 Group personnel would be flown to Tonopah each Monday morning and board a contract Key Airlines Boeing 727-100 aircraft at Nellis AFB, which operated about 15 daily flights between the two bases.
-The member would live in dormitories at "Mancamp" during the work week, then fly back to Nellis AFB Thursday afternoon or Friday morning.
+The personnel would live in dormitories at "Mancamp" during the work week, then fly back to Nellis AFB Thursday afternoon or Friday morning.
 All dormitory rooms had private bathrooms and showers, televisions with about 30 cable TV channels, a telephone with unrestricted local service to Las Vegas, access to laundry rooms in the building, and access to 24-hour recreational and dining facilities around Mancamp.
 Civilian engineers and executives were allowed to commute on the Key Airlines or Janet flights, but all other civilians generally lived in the surrounding region and drove to the TTR in their own vehicles or commuted in chartered buses.

-On Friday afternoons, the reverse would take place, leaving only essential personnel at Tonopah over the weekend.
-At Nellis, the passenger jets sitting in the shadow of the foothills bordering the flight line became a common sight.
-If the base personnel knew—and many of them did—that the contractor aircraft were there to ferry most of the 2,500 inhabitants of Tonopah to work, they did not talk about it much.
-It was part of what became known as the “Night Hawk spirit,” the devotion to a secret worth keeping.
-It pervaded Tonopah and its sister base at Nellis, where thousands of family members knew not to ask where their loved ones went for four days each week.